atlassian/conartist/README.md

 #### `filePath(file)`

-Returns the full path to the file relative to the current working directory.
+Returns the full path to the file relative to the `cwd`.

 ```js
 const { filePath } = require("conartist");